WOA-Project/WOA-Deployer-Lumia/Readme.md

 # WOA Deployer for Lumia
-The application to install Full Windows 10 into your phone!
+The application to install Full Windows 10 into your Lumia 950s!

 ![image](Docs/Screenshot.png)